FAQs: Recording consent

 What numbers are shown?

-If the meeting has more than 5 join numbers, we will show the first 5.
+If the meeting has more than 5 join numbers, we show the first 5.
 We also add a link to the provider's website to find more dial in numbers.

 What if no dial-in options are available?